kachan1208/hello-world/README.md

 [Installation](#installation) | [Encryption Example](#encryption-example) | [Initialization](#initialization) | [Documentation](#documentation) | [Support](#support)

 [Virgil Security](https://virgilsecurity.com) provides a set of APIs for adding security to any application.
-In a few simple steps you can encrypt communication, securely store data, provide passwordless login, ensure data integrity, and create perfect forward secrecy in communications.
+In a few simple steps you can encrypt communication, securely store data, provide passwordless login, ensure data integrity, and add perfect forward secrecy in communications.

 Perfect Forward Secrecy (PFS) is a technique, that protects previously intercepted traffic from being decrypted even if the main private key is compromised.
 For a full overview head over to our [website](https://developer.virgilsecurity.com/docs/references/perfect-forward-secrecy).

 ## Installation

 **Virgil PFS SDK** package includes the interdependent **Virgil SDK** package.
 The **Virgil SDK** is provided as module inside framework named **VirgilSDK**.
 VirgilSDK depends on another Virgil module called VirgilCrypto also packed inside framework named **VirgilCrypto**.
-Both packages are distributed via Carthage and CocoaPods.
-Carthage is RECOMMENDED way to integrate VirgilSDK into your projects.
-Carthage integration is easy, convenient and you can simultaniously use CocoaPods to manage all other dependencies.
+All packages are distributed via Carthage and CocoaPods.
+Carthage is RECOMMENDED way to integrate Virgil PFS SDK into your projects.
+Carthage integration is easy, convenient.
 CocoaPods support for versions above 4.5.0 is SUSPENDED, more info below under CocoaPods section.

 Packages are available for iOS 7.0+.